What is Optical Fluorescence Technology?

 Interesting facts regarding the potassium sensor:

 - The measurement is dependent upon the pH and the sodium concentration in the blood.
-The pH must be between 6.8 and 9.0, and the sodium must be between 120 and 160 mmol/L. Values outside these ranges can interfere with the measurement of potassium by the CDI System 500.
+The pH must be between 6.8 and 9.0, and the sodium must be between 120 and 160 mmol/L. Values outside these ranges can interfere with the measurement of potassium by the CDI Systems.

 - The dye used in the sensor is subject to photo degradation, meaning that it loses functionality when exposed to light.
 Exposure of the sensors to light from the LEDs is a critical process in obtaining the measurement.
 For this reason, potassium readings are taken every six seconds — rather than every one second as for the pH, pCO2 and pO2 readings — and the photo degradation is accounted for in the calculation.

 By understanding the unique technologies offered by Terumo, such as optical fluorescence, perfusionists can make informed choices about the products they use and the patient care they deliver.
-The CDI System 500 is the only blood parameter monitor that uses optical fluorescence technology to monitor pH, pCO2, pO2, and potassium in extracorporeal blood.
+CDI Systems are the only blood parameter monitors that use optical fluorescence technology to monitor pH, pCO2, pO2, and potassium in extracorporeal blood.
 Terumo is a leader in innovation and was ranked number 14 out of the top 100 global companies by Forbes magazine on its "World's Most Innovative Companies" list.

 Future issues of "Quarterly Updates in Optimizing Cardiac Surgery" will continue to focus on the unique and innovative technologies that are at the heart of Terumo products.